-Line 15b-Foreign Country or U.S. Possession
+Line 15a-Name of Foreign Country or U.S. Possession

-Enter the name of the foreign country or U.S. possession.
-If, for the type of income shown on line 15a, the corporation had income from, or paid taxes to, more than one foreign country or U.S. possession, enter "See attached" and attach a schedule for each country for lines 15a and 15c through 15g.
+Enter the name of the foreign country or U.S. possession from which the corporation had income or to which the corporation paid or accrued taxes.
+If the corporation had income from, or paid or accrued taxes to, more than one foreign country or U.S. possession, enter "See attached" and attach a schedule for each country for lines 15a through 15h.

-Line 15c-Total Gross Income From Sources Outside the United States
+Line 15b-Gross Income From All Sources